 The Group has committed purchases and sales contracts for its commodities that are entered into as part of its trading and processing activities.
 The prices and physical delivery of the sales and purchases are fixed in the contracts.
 For committed purchases and sales contracts that are entered into for own use, the contracts are not recognised in the financial statements until physical deliveries take place.
-For committed purchases and sales contracts are not recognised in the financial statements until physical deliveries, the fair value arising from the contracts are recognised in the financial statements until physical deliveries take place.
+For committed purchases and sales contracts that are entered into as part of the trading activities, the fair value arising from the contracts are recognised in the financial statements until physical deliveries take place.